Sandhya602/Authentication-in-node.js/README.md

 # Authentication in Node.js (bcrypt + JWT)

-This repository is a simple implementation of the assignment described in the provided PDF.
+It is a simple implementation of the assignment described in the provided PDF.
 It includes:

 - **Password Hashing** using `bcrypt`.
 - **JWT Authentication** using `jsonwebtoken`.
 - In-memory user storage (no database required).

-> Assignment reference: Password hashing and JWT authentication tasks as provided in the assignment PDF. fileciteturn0file0
+Password hashing and JWT authentication.

 ## Files